maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 The Python package ``PyQt5`` should also work.

-Porting packages from Qt4 to Qt5 is straightforward, and looking at the commit history of these repositories might help those that would like to attempt
+Porting packages from Qt4 to Qt5 is straightforward, and looking at the commit history of these repositories might help those who would like to attempt
 ports:

 * https://github.com/maemo-leste-extras/dorian/commits/master